aappddeevv/scalajs-reaction/README.md

 ```

-The `val` is required on required methods, such as render, you must define it otherwise you will get a syntax error.
-Optional methods are defined as shown immediately above.
+The `val` is required on required methods, such as render, you must define it
+otherwise you will get a syntax error.
+Optional methods are defined as shown
+immediately above.

+Reason-react uses `make` for its function name.
+However, you could use `apply`
+which is more idiomatic scala.

 ### Exporting a Component to Javascript